 These specimens tend to age into a darker/browner shade which is very undesirable.
 To test for this fake, look at the specimen in a microscope.

 Jewelers are still morally obliged to tell you about any alterations done on a piece of jewelry so that you can make your own judgment.
-Do not be afraid to ask – it is a very typical question to a jeweler.
+Do not be afraid to ask – it is a very typical question for a jeweler.

 This typical treatment is worth some money for most.
 Processed and treated amber set by an expert in stylish jewelry can go for $200/carat.